quicwg/base-drafts/draft-ietf-quic-recovery.md

 Timer-based loss detection recovers from losses that cannot be handled by ack-based loss detection.
-It uses a single timer which switches between a handshake retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.
+It uses a single timer which switches between a crypto handshake retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.

 ### Crypto Handshake Timeout